 “Perfection is not just about control.
 It is also about letting go.
 Surprise yourself so you can surprise the audience.
 Transcendence.
 Very few have it in them.”

 “I knew the White Swan wouldn’t be a problem.
 The real work would be your metamorphosis into her evil twin.”

 In order to obtain perfection, or in alchemical terms, to accomplish the Great Work, Nina must master both good and evil – light and darkness.
 The occult concept of duality becomes therefore extremely important (more on this later).

-Thomas’ job is to create in Nina a new, agressive and sexual alter-ego.
-He therefore becomes Nina’s new mind-control handler.
+Thomas’ job is to create in Nina a new, aggressive and sexual alter-ego.
+He, therefore, becomes Nina’s new mind-control handler.
 Whereas her mother “programmed” her daughter to be a submissive ballet dancer who never questions her mother/handler, Thomas requires her to embrace the exact opposite.
 He represents the “big league”, the next level of Monarch programming.